Romacoding/ostash.dev/content/posts/2021-04-12-working-with-clojure.md

 You can even practice with ClojureScript on your mobile phone with Replete REP‪L app.
 It is available for both [Apple](https://apps.apple.com/us/app/replete-repl/id1013465639) and [Android](https://play.google.com/store/apps/details?id=com.fikesfarm.Replete&hl=en_US&gl=US) platforms.

 With a ClojureScript Repl running we can now start to experiment.
 In ClojureScript to access JavaScript functions we have a special namespace `js`.
 For those coming from JavaScript `js` is the same as `window` object in a browser with all builtin functions(methods) attached to it.
-For ex: `(js/alert "Hello world!")` or `(js/console.log "Hello world!")`.
+For ex.: `(js/alert "Hello world!")` or `(js/console.log "Hello world!")`.

 In the example below we will print "Hello world" with a delay of 1000 ms using a setTimeout function:
 ```clojure